 Machine Learning & Systems Glycobiology

 Welcome to the Bojar lab at the Department of Chemistry and Molecular Biology & the Wallenberg Centre for Molecular and Translational Medicine of the University of Gothenburg, Sweden.
-Our research lives at the intersection of machine learning, glycobiology, and synthetic biology.
-Previously, we have developed the first applications of deep learning to glycobiology by using a language model to predict functional properties from glycan sequences (Bojar et al., Cell Host Microbe 2020), which has been covered by Quanta Magazine and which we have for instance applied to analyze protein-glycan interactions (Lundstrøm et al., Adv Sci 2021).
-Our group is developing and applying further machine learning and bioinformatics methods to analyze sequence-to-function relationships in glycans and transform glycobiology into a true systems biology discipline.
-Additionally, we are interested in the effects of glycans on mammalian signaling pathways, the potential of synthetic biology to alter glycome signatures, and in the biomedical applications of glycans in work funded by the Branco Weiss Fellowship.
+Our research is at the forefront of glycobiology and machine learning.
+We have developed the first applications of deep learning to glycobiology: using a language model to predict functional properties from glycan sequences (Bojar et al., Cell Host Microbe 2020, Quanta Magazine), analyzing protein-glycan interactions via graph neural networks (Lundstrøm et al., Adv Sci 2021), or automating structure annotation of glycomics data via residual neural networks (Urban et al., Nat Methods, 2024).
+Our group is pioneering and applying further machine learning and bioinformatics methods to analyze sequence-to-function relationships in glycans and transform glycobiology into a true systems biology discipline.
 Our group combines both computational and experimental expertise in multiple model organisms.
-We value and firmly believe in interdisciplinarity within people, pure creativity, and a healthy dose of irreverence for existing dogma.
+We value, and firmly believe in, interdisciplinarity within people, pure creativity, and a healthy dose of irreverence for existing dogma.

 Team